-Study Status: AHIPP completed practice/clinician enrollment in 2013, with a final cohort of 155 practices participating across the United States.
-Teen enrollment is underway, and data collection will continue through April 2015.
-Data analysis will begin in 2015.
+Study Status: AHIPP completed practice enrollment in 2013 and teen enrollment in 2014.
+A final cohort of 155 practices and 10,967 teens participated across the United States.
+Data analysis has begun and will continue through 2015.

 AHIPP is a collaboration between the Richmond Center and the AAP Pediatric Research in Office Settings (PROS) practice-based research network.
 To learn more about PROS, please visit http://www2.aap.org/pros/.